ryanroundhouse/rgsite/src/old-posts/2021/unit-test-behavior-not-implementation.md

 I have been talking to my team lately about unit testing.

-I was excited to find the opportunity to share a real-world example with my team that highlights one of the differences between effective and brittle unit tests.
+I was excited to find the opportunity to share <!-- Excerpt Start -->a real-world example<!-- Excerpt End --> with my team that highlights one of the differences between effective and brittle unit tests.

 <hr>